OleksiiK93/spending_tracker_project/README.md

 * The user should be able to filter their view of transactions, for example, to view all transactions in a given month, or view all spending on groceries.

 #### Learnings
-* Working with PostgreSQL databases (create, list)
+* Working with PostgreSQL (create databases, list databases)